splunk/minecraft-app/README-PLUGMOD.md

 # Overview

-Run `mvn clean package` from the root directory to package the LogToSplunk plugmod.
+Run `mvn clean package -Pinclude-forge` from the root directory to package the LogToSplunk plugmod.

 The forge mod / spigot plugin that this project builds can be found in `logtosplunk-plugin/target` and is called `logtosplunk-plugin-{version}.jar`